PM Modi flags off first-ever torch relay for Chess Olympiad | Sports-Games

 Prime Minister Narendra Modi on Sunday flagged off the first-ever torch relay for the Chess Olympiad ahead of the 44th edition of the event, which is to be held in Mahabalipuram from July 28 to August 10.

 In nearly 100 years of the history of the Chess Olympiad, it's the first time that India will be hosting the prestigious event.
-With 188 countries registered for the upcoming Olympiad, the country is set to witness a huge congregation of nations for a sporting event for the first time on Indian soil.
+With 188 countries registered for the upcoming Olympiad, the country is set to witness such a huge congregation of nations for a sporting event for the first time.

 Speaking on the occasion, PM Modi, who made a ceremonial move on the chess board against woman Grandmaster Kneru Humpy, said: ''The first-ever torch relay of the Chess Olympiad is starting from India, it is also the first time India is hosting the big event. ''We are proud that the sport rose from its birth place and has made its presence felt all over the world.
 We are delighted to see chess return to its birth place and celebrate its success in the form of Chess Olympiad.